 To help you locate a recognised provider, we are developing an online search function which will enable you to search for a recognised provider.
 In the meantime, please call us on 1800 603 603.

 As Police Health is leading the way in providing health insurance benefits for counselling, the number of registered providers is still growing.
 If you can’t find a recognised provider near you we encourage you to check back again in a few weeks as new providers continue to come on board.

-For members who are consulting a counsellor not yet registered for benefits, please encourage them to enquire with the ACA so that benefits may be paid by Police Health.
+For members who are consulting a counsellor not yet registered for benefits, please encourage them to enquire with the ACA or PACFA so that benefits may be paid by Police Health.